 Heading in the opposite direction, there is a dirt, switchback road that climbs up above Leymebamba, giving great views of the town and the Utcubamba Valley.

-How to Visit: The Mummy Museum in Leymebamba is another must-see of the Chachapoyas region and so included on all Peru North overland itineraries to the area:
+How to Visit: Leymebamba and its superb Mummy Museum is another must-see of the Chachapoyas region, and so included on a number of Peru North overland itineraries to the area:

-If the museum is not included in your tour package, it can be reached in mototaxi, costing a couple of dollars from Leymebamba centre, or on foot, taking about an hour each way.
+If the museum is not included in your tour package, it can be reached in mototaxi, costing a couple of dollars from Leymebamba centre; or on foot, taking about an hour each way (NB. uphill on the way there; downhill on the way back).

-The area in and around Leymebamba is great for spotting many bird species, such as the Torrent Duck, Band-winged Nightjar and Koepcke’s Screech Owl, so is also included in Peru North's 21-day birding itinerary.
+The area in and around Leymebamba is great for spotting many bird species, such as the Torrent Duck, Band-winged Nightjar and Koepcke’s Screech Owl, so is also included in various Peru North birding itineraries: